tock/book/src/key-hotp-oracle.md

 - Tock's hardware-interface layers (HILs), which provide abstract interfaces for hardware or software implementations of algorithms, devices and protocols.

-## Capusles – Tock's Kernel Modules
+## Capsules – Tock's Kernel Modules

 Most of Tock's functionality is implemented in the form of capsules capsules – Tock's equivalent to kernel modules.
 Capsules are Rust modules located in crates